Dynamic Factor Analysis with Dependent Gaussian Processes for High-Dimensional Gene Expression Trajectories: Inference

 The MCEM framework described above is summarized in Algorithm \ref{mcem_summary}.
-Its implementation challenges are rooted in one common consideration: the computational cost of the algorithm.
-We discuss these challenges, including the choice of MCMC sample size $R$ and the stopping condition, in Section \ref{choosing_r} and \ref{stopping_condition}, respectively.
+To provide good initial values for MCEM, we implemented a two-step approach using available software (see Supplementary B for details).
+Implementation challenges of MCEM are rooted in one common consideration: the computational cost of the algorithm.
+We discuss these challenges, including the choice of MCMC sample size $R^{(l)}$ and the stopping condition, in Supplementary A.4 and Supplementary A.5, respectively.